bens4lsu/theskinny-publish/Content/blog2/evil-empires.md

 tags: current-events
 id: 1007
 ---
-I guess today is the easiest workday in history, if you happen to be a writer for <i>The Daily Show</i>.
+I guess today is the easiest workday in history, if you happen to be a writer for *The Daily Show*.

 If you haven't seen it, Transocean issued a proxy statement (whatever the hell that is) calling 2010 their best safety year ever and disclosing millions of dollars in pay hikes and salary increases for top executives.